20. Real Love

 1. Let It Be

 I wish I had some profound, personal story as to why "Let It Be" is my favorite Beatles song.
-The truth is though that as long as I have been a fan of this band, (which has been since I believe age eleven), this has always been my favorite Beatles song.
-At this point in my life, all signs point to the fact that this most likely will never change and I have long been most comfortable with this fact.
+The truth is though that as long as I have been a fan of this band, (which has been since at least age eleven), this has trumped them all.
+At this point in my life, all signs point to the fact that this will never change and I have long been most comfortable with this fact.
 One listen to "Let It Be" again, (and I have heard it countless times), just reaffirms my feelings that even when I was a kid, I knew damn well what the best thing this group ever did was.
-The title track off of the last released and second last to be recorded Beatles album, Paul wrote it as a gospel tune and two different versions were released.
-I have preferred the album one since I heard it as it has George Harrison's best guitar solo.
+The title track from the last released and second last to be recorded Beatles album, Paul wrote it as a gospel tune, and two different versions were released.
+I have preferred the album one since I heard it as it has one of George Harrison's finest guitar solos, if not his very finest.
 Billy Preston also contributes fantastically with organ and electric piano.
-The first minute and fifteen seconds-ish of this song is my ultimate favorite thing the Beatles ever did, just heartwarmingly soothing stuff.
-I could go on and on with my love of these songs but you get the idea.
+The first minute and fifteen seconds-ish of this song is just stunning stuff.
+I could go on and on with my love of these songs, but you get the idea.
 The Beatles are the world's greatest band.
 Done and done.

 I wish I had some profound, personal story as to why "Let It Be" is my favorite Beatles song.
-The truth is though that as long as I have been a fan of this band, (which has been since I believe age eleven), this has always been my favorite Beatles song.
-At this point in my life, all signs point to the fact that this most likely will never change and I have long been most comfortable with this fact.
+The truth is though that as long as I have been a fan of this band, (which has been since at least age eleven), this has trumped them all.
+At this point in my life, all signs point to the fact that this will never change and I have long been most comfortable with this fact.
 One listen to "Let It Be" again, (and I have heard it countless times), just reaffirms my feelings that even when I was a kid, I knew damn well what the best thing this group ever did was.
-The title track off of the last released and second last to be recorded Beatles album, Paul wrote it as a gospel tune and two different versions were released.
-I have preferred the album one since I heard it as it has George Harrison's best guitar solo.
+The title track from the last released and second last to be recorded Beatles album, Paul wrote it as a gospel tune, and two different versions were released.
+I have preferred the album one since I heard it as it has one of George Harrison's finest guitar solos, if not his very finest.
 Billy Preston also contributes fantastically with organ and electric piano.
-The first minute and fifteen seconds-ish of this song is my ultimate favorite thing the Beatles ever did, just heartwarmingly soothing stuff.
-I could go on and on with my love of these songs but you get the idea.
+The first minute and fifteen seconds-ish of this song is just stunning stuff.
+I could go on and on with my love of these songs, but you get the idea.
 The Beatles are the world's greatest band.
 Done and done.

 No comments: